 Walker compares Celie’s (the protagonist) Pa to Tsunami and Mr —— to a hurricane that can manifest itself in anyone’s life.
 Adversity, she reckons, can take the form of mental illnesses, class, caste, sex, etc. Initially, it may seem a bit taxing to adapt to the poor grammar and colloquial writing style.
 The beginning is supposed to be written by someone who lacks eloquence.
 But from the first sentence itself, you are drawn into this more-real-than-reality world.
 And soon enough, you start appreciating the witty storytelling.

-The belief of the white race being the superior one enters the spiritual realm as well.
+The belief of the white race is the superior one enters the spiritual realm as well.
 Celie compares the act of giving Shug a bath to that of praying.
 She even claims to have lost interest if God is white and a man.
 Shug explains to her that God is not a person but an entity, a force that is perceived differently by different people.
 And this perspective is what Walker brings to our table.
 It all boils down to the book’s ultimate message: to acknowledge and appreciate the similarities and uniqueness of each of God’s creations.
-Do not ignore God’s surprises; do not oversee the color purple."For all the movie buffs out there, this Pulitzer Prize Winner was also adapted into a Steven Spielberg film in 1985!"
-Did you know this?
+Do not ignore God’s surprises; do not oversee the color purple.

 Finally, Celie and Albert sharing a smoke and sewing together might come up as a shocker.
 But Walker wants us to believe in the power of redeeming qualities inherent in each of us.
 All these problematic people can finally coexist because of forgiveness and acceptance.
 There is no denial of reality or mishaps.
 The characters are not delusional folks but people who have discovered the ultimate truths.